 Civic Dialogue that Matters to Westchester

 Residents of Westchester have limited opportunity to engage in civic dialogue.
-To address this issue, WCF has partnered with the Jacob Burns Film Center to present Community Matters, a documentary film series that provides a venue for informal discussion of local issues in a non-politicized environment.
-Each evening includes a film followed by a panel discussion.
-After the film and panel, a reception takes place where guests are invited to continue the conversation.
+To address this issue, WCF joins with Jacob Burns Film Center to present Community Matters, a group of documentary films.
+The films, which feature topics that complement the Foundation's funding initiative in the environment, health, education, housing, youth development, and the arts, are selected to generate discussion and activism in our community.
+Each film is followed by a panel discussion and reception where guests are invited to continue the informal discussion.

-The next film, Every Three Seconds, will be shown Thursday, November 20 at JBFC.
+The next Community Matters film, Every Three Seconds, will be shown Thursday, November 20, 7:30 pm at JBFC.
 This film is directed at the question: In a society where materialism reigns, what is the real secret to happiness?
 Filmmaker Daniel Karslake tells the unforgettable stories of five regular folks—a boy, a college student, a thirty-something, and two seniors—whose lives went from ordinary to extraordinary based on one simple decision: to engage.
-Each chose action over apathy, and in the process, each one has had a significant and lasting impact on two of the most challenging, yet solvable, issues of our time:hunger and extreme poverty.
+Each chose action over apathy, and in the process, each one has had a significant and lasting impact on two of the most challenging, yet solvable, issues of our time: hunger and extreme poverty.

 Past films in our Community Matters film series

 On Thursday, September 4, 2014 we presented Ivory Tower, a film that questions the purpose of higher education in an era when the price of college has increased more than for any other service in the United States.